rubin-dp0/delegate-contributions-dp01/backgrounds/.ipynb_checkpoints/README-checkpoint.md

 | intro-to-backgrounds | Retrieve the subtracted background for a calexp or coadd, display it, run basic statics on the pixel values. | Melissa Graham |

+# potential additional notebooks

+Science demonstrations of how backgrounds are used; e.g., added back to a `calexp` and re-evaluated.

 # note

 These notebooks might not work for DP0.2, when the data products will be different.